This post contains affiliate links.

 “This makes the best summer salad.
 Just add equal amounts of tomatoes, half cup diced onions.
 I squeeze of lemon and salt and pepper to taste!” —Cory

-- Nopales is healthy, being low in calories, high in fiber, and full of vitamins and minerals.
+They’re usually priced around $0.50 per pound, making them a budget-friendly addition to any meal.
+Plus, they’re low in calories, high in fiber, and full of vitamins and minerals.

 If you have a large grocery store with a varied produce section, you might get lucky and find these with other interesting items.
 However, your best bet is to find a local Mexican market where you can snag these beauties in the produce aisle.

-Step 1: Trim Edge
+Step 1: Trim The Edge

 Carefully hold the leaf with tongs while you slice off the outermost edge.
-It’s best to just use a knife to slice this away to get a clean, safe edge.

-Step 2: Remove Thorns
+Step 2: Remove The Thorns

-This step makes me think of slicing a fresh pineapple – run your knife perpendicular to the leaf to remove the thorns without too much flesh coming off.
+Run your knife perpendicular to the leaf to remove the thorns without too much flesh coming off.

-Step 3: Rinse
+Step 3: Rinse The Pads

-Step 4: Slice
+Step 4: Slice The Pads

-Step 5: Boil
+Step 5: Boil The Nopalitos

-Step 6: Rinse
+Step 6: Rinse Them

-Step 7: Serve
+Step 7: Serve The Nopales

 Recipe tips

-Taco Tuesday Any Day!
+Taco Tuesday, Any Day!

 Nopales are a great veggie on their own, but they also work wonderfully in many recipes.
+Here are our favorites:

 - Taco Soup is great for adding nopales!
-It’s especially easy to just add frozen, pre-cooked and diced nopales straight to the simmering pot.
+It’s especially easy to just add frozen, pre-cooked, and diced nopales straight to the simmering pot.

 - Sweet Potato Black Bean Tacos have lots of textures already, so adding one more crunchy bite is fun!